envima/photodb/_pages/development.md

+---
-# Development of server backend
+title: Development of server backend
+sidebar:
+  nav: development
+---

 *For normal application usage, development is not needed.*